These Foolish Things (album)

-These Foolish Things is the debut solo studio album by Bryan Ferry, who at the time was still Roxy Music's lead vocalist.
+These Foolish Things is the debut solo studio album by Bryan Ferry, who continued additionally to be Roxy Music's lead vocalist.
 The album was released in October 1973 on Island Records in the United Kingdom and Atlantic Records in the United States.
 It is considered to be a departure from Roxy Music's sound, being made up of far more 'straight' versions of standards.
 Additionally, where Roxy Music's albums were of songs composed by the band, These Foolish Things was a covers album.
 It was a commercial and critical success, peaking at number five on the UK Albums Chart.
 It received a gold certification from the British Phonographic Industry in May 1974.

 Most of the tracks on the album were personal favorites of Ferry's, and spanned several decades from 1930s standards such as the title track through 1950s Elvis Presley to Bob Dylan and the Rolling Stones.

 "A Hard Rain's a-Gonna Fall" was released as a single and reached number 10 in the UK Singles Chart in September 1973.

 Composition

 Speaking about the album in 1973, Ferry said: "It's a very catholic selection, I've given up trying to please all of the people all of the time.
 Some will like it for one reason, some for another.
-And some will presumably dislike it for the wrong reasons though I hope the general point of it will be understood.
+And some will presumably dislike it for the wrong reasons, though I hope the general point of it will be understood.
 It's amusement value.
 I think."

+Release

+The album's release coincided with David Bowie's covers album Pin Ups.
+As Ferry had recorded his album weeks before Bowie began work on Pin Ups, Ferry was annoyed at the perceived copying of his project, calling it a "rip-off".
+According to biographer Christopher Sandford, he allegedly went to his label Island Records to request they file an injunction to prevent Pin Ups from being released before These Foolish Things.
+Instead, the author Chris O'Leary writes that Bowie phoned Ferry to inform him of Pin Ups and requested permission to record a Roxy Music song.
+Ferry later told the biographer David Buckley, "At first I was a bit apprehensive, but Bowie's record turned out to be very different.
+I myself was always very anxious to be different from other people ... and to forge my own furrow."
+In the event, both albums were released as planned and charted on the same day, 3 November 1973.